 Where there are any indicators of impairment, or for any intangible assets not yet in use or with an indefinite useful life (including goodwill), the recoverable value of the intangible asset is determined on a value-in-use calculation (VIU).
 Value-in-use is calculated based on the present value of cash flow projections, approved by management, over a five-year period with a terminal value of 7.5 times discounted Year 5 EBITDA.
-Cash flows were based on both budgets and projections using historic and long-term growth rates based on past experience and in particular expectations of external market performance considering substantively improved products in the market.
+Cash flows were based on both budgets and projections using historic and long-term growth rates based on past experience and in particular expectations of external market performance.
 The assets reviewed include the existing Corum applications, assets acquired and newly-developed programs.
 The review anticipates a substantial period of transition in the marketplace as customers migrate from older products to the new Corum Clear suite of products.
 This transition will be spread over a number of years.

 Research and development tax benefits are excluded from the terminal value for the purpose of EBITDA based calculations.
 Cash flows are discounted at 12% (2020: 12%) per annum which incorporates an appropriate equity risk premium.
-The impact of Covid-19 was also considered in determining the appropriate discount rate, however due to the limited impact on the business, it was considered appropriate to maintain 12%.
+Recent increases in interest rates were also considered in determining the appropriate discount rate and sensitivities were run.
+However due to the other factors also taken into account when determining the discount rate, it was considered appropriate to maintain 12%.
 Costs are calculated taking into account historical and planned gross margins, estimated inflation rates for the year consistent with inflation rates applicable to the locations in which the cash generating unit operates, and other planned and expected changes to the cost base.
+The review of the